EarthlySkies/kura5-savehelper/CONTRIBUTING.md

 - Function names are to be written_in_snakecase()
 - Variabe names are to be writtenInCamelCase

-### Submission guidelines
+### Development and submission guidelines
+- All unfinished code is should be placed into the "staging" branch
-- Development should mainly take place in the "unstable" branch
+- Code that runs, but is not production ready should be placed into the "unstable" branch
+- All code in "main" is expected to be mostly bug free and production ready
 - All new non-trivial submissions are expected to open an issue before a pull request